shapeoko/Docs/index.md

 ###Electronics and Mechanicals

-Please note that while the assembly instructions have these two separated, it is probably best to partially disassemble the electronics after testing them and mount the motors onto the appropriate motor mount carriage plates as you are assembling the machine.
+The assembly instructions have these two steps separated.
+The first step is for **testing** your electronics.
+As noted in the details of that step, it's easier to troubleshoot, and if there's a major problem, you won't have to disassemble the machine.
+It is best to partially disassemble the electronics after testing them in order to mount the motors onto the appropriate motor mount carriage plates.

 ###A Note on Tapping